The Nine Training Sketches

 The Nine Training Sketches motifs were given to the painters by Rudolf Steiner as a new impulse for understanding both Art and Nature, to help the artist explore objective spiritual laws.
 They are a training for the soul.

-The sketches are a sequence of nature moods that bring the artist to an understanding of the invisible laws of Nature through revealing Nature’s processes.
+These Nine sketches are a sequence of nature moods that bring the artist to an understanding of the invisible laws of Nature through revealing Nature’s processes.
 The series forms a part of ongoing research that trains the soul ‘configuration’ of the artist through repeated practice, through immersion into the themes again and again.
 You can view images of the original sketches here.

 L-R: Sunrise, Sunset, Shining Moon, Blossoming/Fruiting Trees,